SynergyWire/SynergyWire-blog/articles/react-error-handling.md

 As might be seen this function is returning a promise which activates a setTimeout and this one evals if there is a product corresponding to the productId passed as prop in the products record, thus it resolves the promise with a static product data, on the other hand the promise gets rejected with custom message.

-Well, we could bring this to react world with a practical example as follows:
+Well, we could bring this to react's world with a practical example as follows:

 ```tsx
 function ProductInfo ({ product }: {product: ProductData}) {